ggabriel96/binary_search_tree/README.md

 # binary_search_tree
-A naive implementation of the binary search tree in Java.
-Keep in mind that I'm learning Java and Trees, so this is not the best code around hehe.
+An implementation of the binary search tree in Java.
+Keep in mind that I'm learning Java and Trees, so this may not be the best code around hehe.

 **Some info:**